glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

   to the user input.
 If a farm with an identical ID exists in the user input already, an error is returned.

-If the 'preloadGlowV1=true' parameter has been set, the rest of the pipeline will run with an expanded set of input which contains all of the v1-comp
+If the 'preloadGlowV1=true' parameter has been set, the rest of the pipeline will run with an expanded set of input which contains all of the v1 data.

 ## The Competition Simulator